By Gene Rahn, former staff member

 Custom Sports provides custom T-shirt and other sports apparel.
 The business offers custom embroidery in addition to screen printing.

 By 2011, business was booming.
 Greg and Kristy decided to relocate to Battle Creek, Nebraska, where a larger building was available.
-The Center for Rural Affairs’ Rural Enterprise Assistance Project (REAP) was able to assist with this relocation through a REAP loan.
+The Center for Rural Affairs was able to assist with this relocation through a Center loan.

 In early 2014 the Parr’s and Custom Sports were rewarded for their excellent work and quality products by a 5-year contract extension from the Nebraska School Activities Association.
 In addition, they provide T-shirts and sports apparel for individual schools and other sporting events.